 Luck was with me!
 Just behind me was my running ‘guide’ from the morning.
 We’d been leap frogging each other all day and together we navigated our way down in the diminishing light.
 Our progress was slow.
 They didn’t have the reflective night markers at this stage of the race only the red plastic tape hanging up in trees and bushes.
 In the dark, as I’d learned first thing in the race (see Lesson 1!) we need to look down to find the path and navigate the obstacles.
 Since there weren’t any reflective markers at ground level we had to keep stopping and scan the trees with our headlamps to determine the route.
 Slow going even as we came out of altitude.

 Eventually the race assistants caught up with us and insisted that we stop for the night.
 It was 8pm at this time.
 We knew we were close to checkpoint 5 but it had already closed.
-Frustrated, angry, and without options, my running partner Chanwit – whose name I had now learned – and I reluctantly agreed to stop.
+Frustrated, angry, and without options, my now running partner, Chanwit, and I reluctantly agreed to stop.
 I stopped my watch at this time too.
 16 hours elapsed time.
 Sigh.
 How I wished I could keep going.
 I had the energy and wherewithal but circumstances and last minute rule changes got in the way.

 With a smile on my face and warmth in my heart, I carried on to the ‘official’ race finish.
 Only there wasn’t a finish line.
 The organizers had packed up and disappeared, apparently unconcerned about the people who had to stay on the mountain overnight.
 (More than 25 I heard.)
 An unimpressive ‘finish’ in many respects – no sign of race activity, no luggage, no medical support if needed, no transport back to town.
 I’m glad I took the time to enjoy my magic finishing moment a few km back on the mountain.
 Along with a few other morning finishers, we arranged a taxi, located our luggage and got where we needed to go.